microsoft/llvm-mctoll/README.md

 # Current Status

-The tool is capable of raising X86-64 and Arm32 Linux/ELF libraries and executables to LLVM IR.
+`Llvm-mctoll` is capable of raising X86-64 and Arm32 Linux/ELF libraries and executables to LLVM IR.
-Windows, OS X and C++ support need to be added.
+Raising Windows, OS X and C++ binaries needs to be added.
 At this time X86-64 support is more mature than Arm32.

-Development and testing are done on Ubuntu 18.04 and it's expected that Ubuntu 16.04, 17.04 and 17.10 work.
-The tool is also known to build and run all tests successfully on CentOS 7.5.
-The tool builds on OS X and Windows and is capable of raising Linux binaries on both platforms.
+Development and testing are done on Ubuntu 18.04.
+Other platforms that are expected to work are Ubuntu 16.04, Ubuntu 17.04, Ubuntu 17.10, CentOS 7.5, Debian 10, Windows 10, and OS X.

 | Triple | VarArgs | FuncProto | StackFrame | JumpTables | SharedLibs | C++ |
 | --- | :---: | :---: | :---: | :---: | :---: | :---: |